 Calvet, a forty-nine-year-old African Bush Camps’ guide, and his guests from Somalisa Camp were on a game drive in Hwange National Park, Zimbabwe, when they came across a pack of wild dogs that just finished eating a kudu but ended up being too close to a lioness!

-There was another vehicle from Somalisa Camp at the sighting (it can be seen in the video) and both vehicles had around 4 guests in it.
+There was another vehicle from Somalisa Camp at the sighting (it can be seen in the video) and both vehicles had around 4 guests in them.

 The wild dogs had killed a kudu and spent most of the day resting and cooling off in the pan.
 However, in the afternoon they were spotted by a female lion.
 The lioness is one of Cecil’s daughters who is nursing cubs not too far from Chris pan, where the sighting took place, and she is a bit of a celebrity there in Hwange National Park.

 With her eyes fixed on the pack, Cecil’s daughter crouched and started to stalk, and in the flash of a moment, she pounced and managed to grab one of the dogs.
-As you can hear on the audio of the video, the Somalisa guests were in a slight state of shock, as the attack of the lioness came rather immediate and as a surprise.
+As you can hear in the audio of the video, the Somalisa guests were in a slight state of shock, as the attack of the lioness came rather immediately and as a surprise.

 Then, to the surprise of everyone watching, the previously caught wild dog got up and was able to make his escape.
 The guests were very relieved at this and were amazed to see how the wild dog was able to pretend to be dead for so long.